data-preservation-programs/slingshot/.github/ISSUE_TEMPLATE/dataset-extension-request.md

 ---
 name: Request to extend dataset qualification for Slingshot
 about: Request to allow your project to continue uploading a disqualified dataset in case it has not yet completely been uploaded
 title: "[dataset extension request] Enter your dataset name here"
-labels: dataset-extension
+labels: ''
-assignees: dkkapur, timelytree, orvn
+assignees: dkkapur, orvn, timelytree

 ---